 Benefits of Ultrasound

-We assist referring physicians with their patient-care needs.
-We offer the necessary information to ascertain the most appropriate imaging technique for the objective.
+Our care team assists referring physicians with their patient-care needs.
+Overall, we offer the necessary information to ascertain the most appropriate imaging technique for the objective.
 Reasons that physicians may choose ultrasound imaging over other techniques include:

 - Soft-tissue may be clearer against ultrasound than x-ray.